 The design of these items should reflect the quality of what you sell, otherwise there’s a disconnect between what people see and the impression you want to give.
 Brand identity design is an investment that, when combined with an excellent product or service, pays off year after year, and plays an important role in helping to turn potential buyers into loyal customers.

 What does it cost?

 Quotes depend on the company.
 Rebranding a large multinational with a 50-year history is a different proposition to designing a logo for a new sole trader.
 That’s why there are some things I need to know before I can send a proposal.
-As a starting point, send an email telling me about your business, where you want to take it, and how you’d like me to help.
-I’ll get you a figure as soon as I can.
+As a starting point, send me an email telling me about your business, where you want to take it, and how you’d like me to help.
+I’ll get you a figure or ballpark as soon as I can.

 How long does it take?

 What do you need from me?

 Design is a two-way process, and your input’s vital.
-We’ll talk about what you want to achieve, how it’ll be measured, as well as what direction the design will take, and I’ll make sure you get the most effective, enduring outcome possible.
+We’ll talk about what you want to achieve, how it can be measured, as well as what direction the design will take, and I’ll make sure you get the most effective, enduring outcome possible.

 What if we’re in different countries?

-It’s never been a hindrance having most of my clients are overseas — mainly due to word-of-mouth and the reach of my books.
+It’s never been a hindrance having most of my clients are overseas — mainly due to word-of-mouth and the reach of my design books.
 Meeting in person is preferable and always a pleasure, although I’ve also found that talking on the phone, through video calls, and communicating by email can save us both a lot of time that’s otherwise spent travelling.